KomalRangoonwala/Marketplace/README.md

 ![alt text](/screenshots/DisplayStocks.png)

-3. Select the user from given users or your can choose to add your own user which will be demonstrated in the next step
+3. Select the user from given users or you can choose to add your own user which will be demonstrated in the next step

 ![alt text](/screenshots/SelectUser.png)